pwilmart/Mammalian_sperm_PXD003164/README.md

 ![Squirrel Max](images/Slide9.png)

-There was one squirrel sample and it showed a nice increase in PSM count with the eurasian red squirrel FASTA file.
-Initially, I tried the UniProt canonical FASTA file for squirrel and was not seeing any jump in PSM counts.
+There was one squirrel sample and it showed a nice increase in PSM count with the Eurasian red squirrel FASTA file.
+Initially, I tried the UniProt canonical FASTA file for squirrel and was not seeing much of a jump in PSM counts.
 I noticed that there were a few squirrel choices at Ensembl, including a more generic "squirrel" collection.
 The PSM matches are shown below for the different squirrel FASTA files.

 ![Squirrel DBs](images/Slide10.png)

 Clearly, getting the right FASTA file to match the sample species can make a huge difference in the results.
-The situation for the deer samples was similar where many "deer" databases did not seem very good and the Yarkand deer seemed better.
+The Eurasian red squirrel PSM count is almost double that of the other squirrel protein databases.
+The situation for the deer samples was similar where many "deer" databases did not seem very good and the Yarkand deer seemed a lot better.

-This species screen of the samples shows that many of the species have good enough FASTA sequence collections to have some confidence in the resulting sperm proteomes.
-Some of the species (voles and wood mouse) do not seem to have sufficiently good FASTA files that were tried here.
-Some of the more exotic ungulates may be in this category; although sheep and bovine seem closer to other ungulates that the rodents are to each other.
+This protein database "screen" of the samples shows that many of the species have good enough FASTA sequence collections to have some confidence in the resulting sperm proteomes.
+Some of the species (voles and wood mouse) do not seem to have sufficiently good FASTA files (at least for those tried here).
+Some of the more exotic ungulates may be in this category; although sheep and bovine seem closer to other ungulates (and may be okay proxies) than the rodents are to each other.

 ---